JaskaranSingh2/3D-City-Visualizer/README.md

-# MASIV 2025: Urban Design 3D City Dashboard with LLM Querying
+# Urban Design 3D City Dashboard with LLM Querying

 An interactive 3D cityscape visualization application built with Next.js, React, Three.js, and Gemini 2.5 Pro integration.
 This application allows users to explore a 3D model of Calgary's downtown area, view building information, and query buildings using natural language.

 ## Project Overview

-This project was developed as part of the MASIV 2025 Intern Test, focusing on creating a web-based dashboard that visualizes Calgary's urban landscape with natural language querying capabilities.
+This project focuses on creating a web-based dashboard that visualizes Calgary's urban landscape with natural language querying capabilities.
 The application fetches building data from OpenStreetMap, processes it for 3D visualization, and integrates with Google's Gemini 2.5 Pro LLM to provide intelligent responses to user queries.

 ## Features